How to Make the Most of an MBA Recruiting Event – Virtual or In Person

 Remember, there are multiple ways to engage with a school.
 Pick the one channel in your ongoing conversations that makes the process the easiest and most meaningful.

 The first words that come out of your mouth will set the tone of the conversation.
 Practice your “opening” line.
 Do you want to ask a question?
 Describe your career goals?
 Share a short story that shows a connection to the school or the campus location?
 For example, knowing the UofSC rankings in international business, can you share your global experiences?

 If you’re seriously considering a school, be sure to show how you fit with the program’s core principles.
 For example, at UofSC, we believe our MBA experience sets the stage for an unstoppable career.
 The best examples of that approach?
 Our many alumni, who are putting their MBAs to work in international businesses across the United States and around the world.

 Here’s a tip to help you prepare for these critical conversations.
-Picture yourself as the admissions officer on the other side of the table.
+Picture yourself as the admissions officer.
 How do you think you come across?
 Are you a compelling candidate?
 Are you memorable — in a good way?

 - PRESENT your credentials on paper.

 Even the best conversations benefit from additional context.
 For example, we can’t explore how we can help a candidate realize their dream — such as making a career pivot from international professional volleyball player to senior associate of strategy at a premier management consultancy in NYC or securing a plum position at Amazon in Seattle — without first knowing their professional work history.